 According to Maggy Nicholson, some were under construction in 1899: see below.
 By the 1903 directory the detached house number 76 (Ardenhurst) is listed, as well numbers 95 (Cleeve), 97 (Whitmore) and 59 (Pensarn/Tracey).
 Numbers 95 and 97 have leases dating from 1902 and were sold that year (Alan and Maggy Nicholson).
 By 1904 numbers 74 (Clemsford), 72 (Pentlow), 51 (Ivydene), 53 (Ketley), 55 (Westoe), 57 (Netherby), 83 (Durley), and 85 (Linden) are shown.
 By 1905 63 (Ferndale), 65 (Linwood), 67 (Westwood), 69 (Cheltondale), 73 (Penrhos and therefore also the other half of the pair 71 (Denverley), 75 (Thirlmere), 77 (Sheila/Sheild, not listed but standing), 79 (Burnham) and 81 (Wenlock) are to be found.
 On the other side of the road numbers 60 (Henley) and 62 (Oakdene) are there by 1908, and 64 (Brockhurst), 66 (Crafnant), 68 (Cresta) and 70 (Glenthorne/Ellswood) qre listed by 1907.
 By 1909 56 (Newlyn) and 58 (Llanelly) are listed.
 Alan and Maggy Nicholson's deeds show the lease date for number 59 as 24th June 1899, although it was not sold until November 1901.
 Perhaps it was the show home, which might also explain the slightly different design.

-Numbers 118 and 120, next to the Mission (number 126, c.
-1908), appear in the 1935 voters list.
+Numbers 118 and 120, next to the Mission (number 126, opened in December 1908), appear in the 1935 voters list.
 At the other end of this side, numbers 32-36 are listed by 1933, and numbers 42 to 50 by 1932.
 Number 50 was built c.
 1926, and number 52 first appeared in directories in 1938.
 Numbers 54 and 54A also appear first in the same year.
 Numbers 47 and 49 are listed by 1936.
 Alan Nicholson has told us that number 50 was owned by a neighbour, and that he left the house to the 'poor of Cleobury Mortimer'.
 No such charitable institution existed: resolving ownership must have been interesting!

 Number 61 was built c.
 2008.
 Number 30 dates from 1990.
 Numbers 110 to 116 were destroyed by bombing and were rebuilt c.
 1947.
 Numbers 118 to 124 are replacements c.
 1967 of the pre-war 118 and 120.